Day trip to Bulgaria from Bucharest | Explore the UNESCO site Veliko Tarnovo

 Activity Level Fairly Easy

-Often referred to as the “City of the Tsars”, Veliko Tarnovo is the historical capital of the Second Bulgarian Empire.
+Often referred to as the “City of the Tsars”, Veliko Tarnovo is the medieval capital of the Second Bulgarian Empire.

-Its unique architecture and culturally rich buildings draw in thousands of tourists each year, representing one of the country’s top tourist attractions.
+Its unique architecture and culturally rich buildings attract thousands of tourists each year, representing one of the country’s top tourist attractions.

-Our one-day trip to Bulgaria’s UNESCO site will help you discover the history of this beautiful city.
+Our one-day trip to Bulgaria’s UNESCO World Heritage site will help you discover the history of this ancient city.
 You will visit the Tsarevets Fortress and walk on the streets of Veliko Tarnovo, and on your way back to Romania you will stop at the Arbanassi village, where you will visit the Nativity Church.

 - Entrance fees for the sights included in the itinerary (Tsarevets Palace, Arbanassi House);